 - Food Recommendation: Warung Bejana is a great restaurant about a ¼ mile (400m) from the temple.

-Make the short journey from Suluban beach to Uluwatu temple (how long is the drive?).
+Make the short journey from Suluban beach to Uluwatu temple (10 minute drive).
 Whilst there was likely a smaller temple in its place before, Uluwatu temple in its current form has origins in the 11th century.
 It’s a gorgeous ancient temple, and the location makes for an extra-special experience.
 The architecture is stunning.

 The temple sits atop a 230-foot (70-meter) high cliff, with a sheer drop off down into the sea.
-It’s a striking site, and the views are out of this world!
+It’s a striking site, and the views are seriously out of this world.

 Remember the Macaque monkeys from the monkey forest?
-Some of those little guys live at the Uluwatu temple too!
+Some of those little guys live at the Uluwatu temple too.
 The Uluwatu monkeys are a bit sneakier though – they’re known to be skilled little pickpockets, with a keen eye for your personal belongings.
-So keep your valuables close!
+Keep your valuables close to you and apply basic precautions and you will be just fine.

 Get an adrenaline rush and an amazing view by standing close to the edge of the cliff – not too close though, your safety is most important!